 While much is out of your control when it comes to the pollutants, filtering your water is one thing you can control.

 Instapure wants to make sure every drop of water that leaves your faucet is filtered, because we think there is nothing more important than keeping your water clean.

-With water shortages and droughts happening in many U.S. regions, it’s especially important to use fresh water wisely—without cutting down on your necessary daily intake.
+With water shortages and droughts happening in many U.S. regions and the environment worldwide, it’s especially important to use fresh water wisely—without cutting down on your necessary daily intake.

 Here are a few of our favorite water-saving tips that you can start using today!